glaubermagal/evilurl/README.md

 ## Disclaimer

-This tool is intended for educational and research purposes only.
-The author is not responsible for any misuse of this tool.
+This tool is intended for ethical hacking purposes only.

 ## How It Works